chent7/hall-2k-keypad-handmade/README.md

-# Handmade 2K Pro Micro 49E Linear Hall Effect Keypad
+# Handmade 2K Pro Micro ~~49E~~ 44E Linear Hall Effect Keypad

 ![project](https://raw.githubusercontent.com/chent7/hall-keypad/master/img/project.JPG)

+Announcement:
+Please use the 44E instead of 49E for reasons explained in the pinned YouTube comment :) \
+Use a compass to determine the south pole of the magnet (so the red needle points to the magnet \
+And have it face the sensor

 Build:
 https://www.youtube.com/watch?v=EjJIpGJ4OQg